 In order to maintain the aesthetic integrity of the community, all Lots and Parcels must be timely landscaped in accordance with an approved landscaping design plan.
-Within four (4) months of the issuance of a Certificate of Occupancy for a Structure on a Lot or Parcel and, in any event, no later than thirty-six (36) months after the date on which Declarant transfers title to the Lot or Parcel to a party other than the Declarant, the then Owner of the Lot or Parcel shall complete installation of landscaping on all areas of the Lot or Parcel, said installation to be in accordance with plans and specifications first approved by the Design Review Committee.
+Within four (4) months of the issuance of a Certificate of Occupancy for a Structure on a Lot or Parcel and, in any event, no later than within thirty-six (36) months of after the date on which Declarant transfers title to the Lot or Parcel to a party other than the Declarant, the then Owner of the Lot or Parcel shall install complete installation of landscaping on all areas of the Lot or Parcel, said installation to be in accordance with plans and specifications first approved by the Design Review Committee.
 After installation, the Owner of the Lot or Parcel shall, at its expense, maintain said landscaping in accordance with standards and procedures established and approved by the Committee.
-If any Owner fails to landscape or maintain landscaping in accordance with the timeframes contained in this paragraph, the Declarant or Association may landscape said area and/or maintain landscaping in said area and collect the cost thereof from the Owner as an Assessment in accordance with the Declaration of Covenants, Conditions, and Restrictions.
+If any Owner fails to landscape or maintain landscaping in accordance with the foregoing timeframes contained in this paragraph, the Declarant or Association may landscape said area and/or maintain landscaping in said area and collect the cost thereof shall be addressed to from the Owner as an Assessment in accordance with the Declaration of Covenants, Conditions, and Restrictions.
+(Updated January 30, 2006)